trueos/pcbsd/docs/controlpanel.rst

 The "Remote login" tab, shown in Figure 8.6b, is used to enable a remote user to connect to a desktop session using `VNC <http://en.wikipedia.org/wiki/Virtual_Network_Computing>`_.
 Check the "Enable Remote Desktop (VNC)" box to enable this service.
 You will be prompted for the name and password of the user.
 Reboot in order to activate the VNC service over port 5900.
 You will also need to open TCP port 5900 using
 :ref:`Firewall Manager`.
-You can test the connection using the "vnc" option of :ref:`KRDC` (shown in Figure 9.6a) or from another VNC client.
+You can test the connection using the "vnc" option of KRDC (shown in Figure 9.6a) or from another VNC client.

 .. warning:: use **extreme caution** when enabling this option as it makes your system available to anyone over the network.
 There is an additional risk when a user logs in over VNC as their password is sent in clear text.
 If you need someone to access your PC-BSD® system to assist with troubleshooting,